 I threw my hat in the ring the day I graduated from Temple University's Beasley School of Law; a proud occasion after four demanding years of classes, four nights a week, and while working full-time.
 With that goal in life accomplished, I took the initiative to learn what it takes to win as an attorney.
 Working with a legend among Philadelphia criminal defense attorneys, studying criminal defense trial advocacy at the Defender Association of Philadelphia through Temple Law, and serving as a select private attorney for the New Jersey Office of the Public Defender gave me incomparable trial experience and expertise.
 I went on to establish the Lento Law Firm which I started and built from the ground up, and which in close to a decade has successfully handled thousands of clients' cases across the nation, some of which have generated national and even international media coverage.

 Ultimately, experience matters, not just in the courtroom, but especially in the college and university disciplinary setting, and I have helped countless students, professors, and others in academia through their most difficult times in life at more than a thousand universities and colleges across the United States.
 I have represented countless clients at colleges and universities across all corners of the United States - in Alaska, California, Florida, Hawaii, Maine, Texas, and so forth - and I have also represented many clients who are studying or teaching abroad - for example, in Asia, Europe, the Mideast, and the Caribbean.
-Having the requisite experience and resources to effectively and successfully represent students, professors, and others in academia, whether locally, nationally, or internationally, is one of many strengths that I bring to the table and which allows my clients the best prospect of success.
+Having the requisite experience and resources to effectively and successfully represent students, professors, and others in academia, whether locally, nationally, and even internationally, is one of many strengths that I bring to the table and which allows my clients the best prospect of success.
 In many cases, successful resolutions can be had at the school level when effective steps forward are taken, but when necessary, I have also sought justice on behalf of clients in courts throughout the United States.